jclupo/Latin102-05/quiz2.md

   > In Egypt, Hercules killed the priest Busiris who regularly sacrificed foreigners.

-  1. quem
+  1. quem❌
   1. Busiris--Masculine, singular
-  1. Accusative case because it is the direct object.
+  1. Accusative case because it is the direct object.❌

 7. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
   > Prometheus’ heart was devoured by an eagle that Hercules shot dead with his arrows.

-  1. quem
+  1. quem❌
-  1. the egale--Masculine, singular
+  1. the egale--Masculine❌, singular
   1. Accusative case because it is the direct object.